Which of the following is not an acceptable safety precaution for someone who uses corrective lenses?

 Prepare for the A-5 Excavating, Grading and Oil Surfacing Test with flashcards and multiple choice questions.
 Succeed with detailed explanations and hints for each question.
 Ensure your success in the exam!

-In comparison, safety goggles with prescription lenses, face shields that accommodate prescription glasses, and contact lenses worn under safety goggles are all suitable solutions.
-They ensure that individuals with vision needs receive both adequate correction and necessary protection while working.
+In contrast, safety goggles with prescription lenses, face shields that accommodate prescription glasses, and using contact lenses under safety goggles all offer appropriate adaptations for individuals with vision correction needs.
+These options ensure that the wearer maintains clear visibility while adhering to safety protocols, effectively minimizing the risk of accidents or injuries in the field.

 Subscribe